mleandres/fakemake/README.md

-# Description
+# Makefile Dependency Simulator 2017

-Makefile Dependency Simulator 2017
+## Description

 Basically simulates the dependencies of updating files based on a primitive "makefile" created by the user.
 So when a file is updated, only the required files are rebuilt.